Nlaw96/goit-algo-hw-04/README.md

 # goit-algo-hw-04
-this is my 4 homework assignment
+This is my 4 homework and my first CLI